Joint replacement 2025 – Between innovation and reliability

 Networking through digital platforms between patients and doctors.

-Sensors in implants provide real-time data on prosthetic function.
+Sensors in implants provide real-time data on prosthesis function.

 Specifics of hip replacement

-Artificial hip joint replacement is one of the most successful procedures worldwide.
-Nevertheless, there are special challenges and innovative developments.
+Artificial hip replacement is one of the most successful surgical procedures worldwide.
+Nevertheless, it presents particular challenges and innovative developments.

 Less bone substance is removed.